JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-portal-condition-less-then-42.png)

-19. We have created a condition.
-Let's act to it.
-In the left, Change the 'IF YES, DO NOTHING' block into 'IF YES' by selecting `Add an Action`
+19. We have created a condition, now we can fill in the 'if then else' blocks with steps.
+In the left block, Change 'IF YES, DO NOTHING' into 'IF YES' by selecting `Add an Action`

     ![alt tag](img/flow-condition-true-add-action.png)